 Over the Water

-The Exploratorium’s new location on a major civic promenade has inspired Over the Water, an annual program of large-scale temporary artworks for the public space.
-Each year, a curator of international renown will work alongside the Exploratorium to select an artist to develop a project for the museum’s dynamic site on the edge of the city and the bay.
+The Exploratorium’s location on a major civic promenade has inspired Over the Water, an annual program of large-scale temporary artworks for the public space.
+Each year, a curator of international renown works alongside the Exploratorium to select an artist to develop a project for the museum’s dynamic site on the edge of the city and the bay.

-For Over the Water’s inaugural project, the Exploratorium collaborated with architecture and design curator Henry Urbach, director of the Philip Johnson Glass House, to realize a special site-specific installation with Japanese artist Fujiko Nakaya.
-For the next project in 2014, the Exploratorium has engaged Nato Thompson, chief curator at Creative Time in New York.
+For Over the Water’s 2013 inaugural project, the Exploratorium collaborated with architecture and design curator Henry Urbach, director of the Philip Johnson Glass House, to realize a special site-specific installation, Fog Bridge #72494, by Japanese artist Fujiko Nakaya.
+Fog Bridge remains permanently on display at the Exploratorium.